 Instructions

-- In bowl, whisk together 4 tablespoons cornstarch with 4 tablespoons water until smooth.
+- In bowl, whisk together 4 tablespoons cornstarch with 4 tablespoons wateruntil smooth.

-- In a shallow bowl or pie plate, whisk 6 tablespoons of the flour, baking powder and eggs.
+- In a shallow bowl or pie plate, whisk 6 tablespoons of the flour, 1/2 teaspoon baking powder and 2 eggs.
 This mixture will be very thick.
 If it is so think you won't be able to dredge chicken through it, add a small amount of milk or water, but make sure it isn't too watery, you want it to stick to the chicken.

 - In a shallow dish or bowl place the remaining 6 tablespoons all purpose flour and lightly season with salt and pepper.

-- Preheat the oven to 350°F. Heat 1-2 inches of vegetable oil in a large heavy bottom skillet over medium-high heat or 325°F using a deep fry thermometer.
+- Preheat the oven to 350°F. Heat 1-2 inches of Vegetable oil in a large heavy bottom skillet over medium-high heat or 325°F using a deep fry thermometer.

 - Remove the chicken from the sherry marinade and lightly coat each chicken breast in the flour and then dredge in the egg batter.
 Carefully lower into hot oil.
 Depending on size, chicken will take from 5-7 minutes per side.
 Remove to a wire rack suspended over baking sheet and place in the oven to keep warm.
 Continue with remaining chicken breasts.
 The cooking time can vary considerably depending on the heat of the oil and size of the chicken.
 Chicken needs to be an internal temperture of 165°F.